Emotionally Focused Therapy for Couples

 The EFT model has a clear road map for you!
-Session time is 60-minutes, and we would need about 12 to 20 sessions.
+Session time is 50 to 75-minutes, and we would need about 12 to 20 sessions to see some change.
 If you have a history of trauma, the process might take longer.
 Ultimately, we want couples to have a closer bond, and feel secure and safe in communicating.
 The following shows you what to expect in the stages of couples therapy.

 1. Understanding your core conflicts and struggles.